Duffew/debt-deliverance/README.md

 ### Three Lessons to Apply Next Time
 + Use temporary borders when styling.
 + Plan class and id names before writing code - sketch the divs out on paper and define their purpose.
 + Continue to experiment and explore but set a time limit of 1 hour.
-If I can't solve a problem it within the hour, use a backup.
+If I can't solve a problem within the hour, use a backup.

 ## Credits
 ### Code